ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/Suggested_features.md

 # Enhancements and Feature Requests

 0. Apply to Confidential Computing Consortium
 1. Language bindings for python (Possibly also for Rust?
 Go?
 Java?
-C#?)
+C#?)  --- done by Aditya
 2. Switch to smphost tools
 3. Example to run Certifier in TEE with key provisioning and resilient access to many certifier services.
-4. Example of multi-domain certification (and API connection over secure channel)
+4. Example of multi-domain certification (and API connection over secure channel)  -- done with this checkin
 5. Nitro support
 6. Investigate fragile mutual auth TLS connections
 7. Integration with Confidential Containers from IBM